Larry Andersen: Playing and coaching career

-Broadcasting career
+Philadelphia Phillies broadcasting

-Andersen joined Philadelphia's broadcast team as a color commentator prior to the 1998 season, filling the position left vacant by the death of Richie Ashburn late in the 1997 campaign.
+Andersen joined the Philadelphia Phillies' broadcast team as a color commentator prior to the 1998 season, filling the position left vacant by the death of Richie Ashburn late in the 1997 campaign.
 Andersen worked on both television and radio from 1998 to 2006 before moving exclusively to radio in 2007.
 Early in his broadcasting tenure, Andersen occasionally provided television color commentary when the Phillies were featured regionally on Fox Saturday afternoon telecasts.
 During the 2007 season, he began doing play-by-play work on Phillies radio broadcasts during the fifth and sixth innings, but returned to full-time color commentary in 2008.

-During his broadcasting career, Andersen said, "In the seventh inning fans all get up and sing 'Take Me Out to the Ball Game,' and they're already there.
-It's really a stupid thing to say and I don't know who made 'em sing it.
-Why would somebody that's there get up and sing take me out to the ball game?
-The first person to do it must have been a moron."
-The moron in question was fellow broadcaster Harry Caray.

 In 2012, Andersen was ranked #12 on the MLB Network Countdown of the Top 25 personalities in Major League Baseball history.